clovenbradshaw-ctrl/ikey3/SYSTEM_DESIGN.md

 # System Design Document for iKey App

 ## 1. Overview
 The iKey app is a browser-based emergency information manager that lets users create a secure QR code containing medical and contact details.
-It provides modules for storing health records, adjusting text size for accessibility, managing session security, and accessing location-based 911 assistance.
+It provides modules for storing health records, bookmarking locations, adjusting text size for accessibility, managing session security, and accessing location-based 911 assistance with SMS availability checks.
 All data is stored client-side with strong encryption, enabling offline use and enhancing privacy.

 ## 2. High-Level Architecture
 ```mermaid